-Children's Centralized Assessment Team (CAT): focuses on reducing inpatient hospitalizations and reducing reliance on hospital emergency rooms for children from 5-17 years of age.
-Crisis intervention services are offered 24 hours per day/7 days per week.
+Children's Centralized Assessment Team (CAT): Crisis intervention services are offered 24 hours per day/7 days per week.
+There is a focus on reducing unnecessary inpatient hospitalizations and reducing reliance on hospital emergency rooms for children up to their 18th birthday.
 Staff provides crisis intervention for hospital diversions, evaluations for involuntary hospitalizations, and assists police, fire, and social service agencies in responding to psychiatric emergencies.